2026 Indianapolis 500

-The 2026 Indianapolis 500 (branded as the 110th Running of the Indianapolis 500 presented by Gainbridge for sponsorship reasons) is an upcoming IndyCar Series race that will be held on Sunday, May 24, 2026, at the Indianapolis Motor Speedway in Speedway, Indiana.
-The race will be round seven of the NTT IndyCar Series season.
-The month of May activities formally begin with the Sonsio Grand Prix on the combined road course on May 9.
-The race will be televised on Fox.
+The 2026 Indianapolis 500 (branded as the 110th Running of the Indianapolis 500 presented by Gainbridge for sponsorship reasons) was an IndyCar Series race that took place on May 24, 2026, at the Indianapolis Motor Speedway in Speedway, Indiana.
+The race was the seventh round of the NTT IndyCar Series season.
+The month of May activities formally began with the Sonsio Grand Prix on the combined road course on May 9.
+The race was televised on Fox.
+This was the first "500" since the Fox Corporation acquired a one-third stake in IndyCar and Indianapolis Motor Speedway parent company Penske Entertainment in August 2025.